dahas/node_pwa_boilerplate/Readme.md

 $ npm run dev
 ```

-Before you deploy your stuff to hosting provider run the following command.
+Before you deploy your stuff to a hosting provider run the following command.
 It compresses your JavaScript:

 ```
 $ npm run build